chareth/GoogleBillingDashboard/web/billing-app/README.md

 # Requirements
 * Google Compute Instance account if using this for development

+* Env Vars: The following environment variables need to be available to the process.
+These are passed in with docker-compose through the common.env file

+  MYSQL_HOST
+  MYSQL_USER
+  MYSQL_PASS
+  MYSQL_DBNAME

 ### Installation for Development in Google Compute Instance

 1. Update the Database values accordingly in apps_config.py
 2. Copy the code to a storage bucket
 3. Update the following parameters in start_script_ubuntu.sh  with your info

         * APP_NAME
         * BUCKET_NAME
 4. Use the deploy/google_compute/start_script_ubuntu.sh as the startup script while creating the instance

 Once above is completed, you should have your app up and running in your instance at <instance_url>/.